 Petrobras, officially known as Petróleo Brasileiro S.A., is a leading energy company headquartered in Brazil.
-Established in 1953, Petrobras has grown to become a key player in the oil and gas industry, with significant operations across South America and beyond.
-The company is renowned for its expertise in exploration, production, refining, and distribution of oil and natural gas.
+Established in 1953, Petrobras has grown to become a key player in the global oil and gas industry, with significant operations across South America and beyond.
+The company is primarily engaged in the exploration, production, refining, and distribution of oil and natural gas, alongside renewable energy initiatives.
 With a strong focus on deepwater oil extraction, Petrobras has pioneered advanced technologies that set it apart in the market.
-The company’s core products include crude oil, natural gas, and petrochemical derivatives, which are essential for various industrial applications.
-Notably, Petrobras has achieved significant milestones, including becoming one of the largest oil producers in the world, solidifying its position as a vital contributor to Brazil's economy and energy security.
+The company has achieved notable milestones, including significant discoveries in the pre-salt layer of the Santos Basin, which have bolstered its position as one of the largest oil producers in Brazil.
+Petrobras continues to innovate and adapt, maintaining its status as a vital contributor to the energy sector while striving for sustainability and efficiency.

 How does Petrobras's carbon action stack up?
 DitchCarbon scores companies based on their carbon action and commitment to reducing emissions.
 Read about our methodology to learn more.